KenHuffman/kingdomino/README.md

 After a "mvn install", it can be run with "java -jar kingdomino-XXX.jar" then you can point your browser to "http://localhost:8080".

-I believe the backend functionality is near complete, but the front end needs some css adjustment to display things prettier.
+I believe the backend functionality is near complete, but the front end is very rough.